The Greater Mission By Scott Rodin

 The Greater Mission and Mission Statements

-For the past 20+ years I have been helping organizations write or revise their mission statements.
-Used properly, mission statements are both an anchor point and a guide.
-By clearly articulating who we are, what we do, and why we do it, our mission statement speaks both internally by keeping us operating in our lane, and externally by helping communicate what we’re all about to our target audiences.
+For the past 20+ years, I have been helping organizations write or revise their mission statements.
+Appropriately used, mission statements are both an anchor point and a guide.
+By clearly articulating who we are, what we do, and why we do it, our mission statement speaks internally by keeping us operating in our lane and externally by helping communicate what we’re all about to our target audiences.

 DEFINE CORE PURPOSE

 More recently, I become acquainted with the importance of helping organizations define their Core Purpose.
 The Core Purpose differs from a mission statement in that it considers the reason the organization was started in the first place.
-By going back to the origins, leaders today can understand the needs that were present that led to the decision to start the ministry in order to meet those needs.
+By going back to the origins, leaders today can understand the present needs that led to the decision to start the ministry to meet those needs.
 This keeps organizations even more focused on doing the unique work they were created to do, and it helps them more clearly define the value they bring to the kingdom.

-A Core Purpose describes the soul of the organization, and as such it shouldn’t change.
-Mission statements may need to be adjusted from time to time, in fact they probably should be, but your Core Purpose remains the foundation upon which everything should be built.
+A Core Purpose describes the soul of the organization, and as such, it shouldn’t change.
+Mission statements may need to be adjusted occasionally; they probably should be, but your Core Purpose remains the foundation upon which everything should be built.
 If you haven’t written a Core Purpose for your organization, I would encourage you to do so.

-Emerging from this work on Core Purpose we have discovered and even more fundamental truth about Christian nonprofit organizations.
-This is going to be a sweeping statement, but I will attempt to prove it to be true.
-Regardless of your mission statement, and regardless of your Core Purpose, every Christian nonprofit and church operates under one transcending mission statement.
+We have discovered an even more fundamental truth about Christian nonprofit organizations emerging from this work on Core Purpose.
+This will be a sweeping statement, but I will attempt to prove it true.
+Regardless of your mission statement and your Core Purpose, every Christian nonprofit and church operates under one transcending mission statement.
 Are you ready?

 Our mission is to do God’s work, God’s way, for God’s glory.